 My High Percentage Golf method focuses on the motion of the swing.
-The golf swing is about using the arms and hands to swing the club away from the target and then swing the club in a circular and continuous motion up to the finish.
+The golf swing is about using the arms and hands to swing the club away from the target and then swing the club in a continuous motion up to the finish.
 An analogy for the golf swing is to watch a person swinging on a swing to see how to efficiently build and release energy using a swinging motion.
 The following video shows people swinging on a swing.

-Notice the patience at the end of the back swing to allow the motion of the upper body, the lower body, and the hands build more energy that is released to swing the person to the high finish.
+Notice the patience at the end of the back swing to allow the motion of the upper body, the legs, and the hands build more energy that is released to swing the person to the high finish.
 There is no thought of stopping the person at the bottom of the swing.
 The focus is on allowing the person to swing to the finish.

 Mapping the Golf Swing to a Person on a Swing